ps1337/reinschauer/README.md

 - Set the session to interactive: `sleep 0`.
 - Set up remote port forwarding: `rportfwd_local 6969 127.0.0.1 6969`.
-- Execute Reinschauer in background: `bofnet_job XXXXXX`.
+- Execute Reinschauer in background: `bofnet_job reinschauer_dotnet.BofStuff`.
 This automatically causes Reinschauer to connect to `127.0.0.1:6969` on `127.0.0.1` of the target machine.
 This also deactivates TLS, since it uses the Beacon connection anyway.
 - To kill Reinschauer, use `bofnet_jobkill <Job ID>`.

 *Important note regarding remote port forwarding:* It seems that the `rportfwd_local` causes Beacon to listen on `0.0.0.0` and there seems to be no way to set it to `127.0.0.1` :/ This may trigger a Windows Firewall prompt on the system and that's not cool.
 If you don't want this, use another remote port forwarding solution for Cobaltstrike or use the following approach.